|

 (2)

-on the internet and found another article from a pre-war soldier which
+internet and found another article from a pre-war soldier which mentioned the

 (3)

-photos and have reached the conclusion that they are not the same ship.
-The
+compared the two photos and have reached the conclusion that they are not the

-1938 photo is completely different in every detail - the rake of the bow,
+same ship.
+The 1938 photo is completely different in every detail - the rake

-superstructure, hull, etc., differences too radical for the later
+of the bow, superstructure, hull, etc., differences too radical for the

-one to be a mere refit.
-I think we'll find that the earlier one was
+later one to be a mere refit.
+I think we'll find that the earlier

-perhaps sunk during WWII or later scrapped and another of the same name
+one was perhaps sunk during WWII or later scrapped and another of the

-has kindly been contributed by Helen Davies who visited the web site via an
+information has kindly been contributed by Helen Davies who visited the web

-internet search for the troopship Nevasa.
-The illustrations are of a post
+site via an internet search for the troopship Nevasa.
+The illustrations are

-card completed by Helen’s Grandfather on which he recorded the details of
+of a post card completed by Helen’s Grandfather on which he recorded the

 |